 There are 4 independent blocks of time that can apply to a service: Duration, Processing Time, Finishing Time, and Transition Time.

-*To maximize profits, Boulevard by default allows staff members to be booked during processing time.
+To maximize profits, Boulevard by default allows staff members to be booked during processing time.
 Businesses can disable this feature by toggling Double Booking.
-If disabled, customers will not be able to book appointments that fall within the processing times of other appointments.
+If disabled, customers are not able to book appointments that fall within the processing times of other appointments.
 This setting can be added or adjusted in the Service Details for each service.

 Before disabling Processing Time, Finishing Time, and/or Transition Time at the location level, you must remove any pre-existing times for each service.
-Simply disabling the feature will not remove it from being added to future appointments.
+Simply disabling the feature does not remove it from being added to future appointments.

 Additionally, if you have disabled Processing Time, Finishing Time, and/or Transition Time at the location level, but are still seeing it with new appointments on the calendar head to the Manage Location page and enable the feature.
 Then go to the service that it's listed on and reset the time to 0h 0m before returning to the Manage Location page and disabling again.